 This is a top-mounted (drop-in) sink.
 Notice how the lip of the sink extends over the edge of the countertop.

-A top-mounted sink is a less expensive option than an under-mounted sink and is easier to install.
-They also tend to work well with any type of countertop because the edge of the countertop is completely covered by the lip of the sink.
+A top-mount sink is a less expensive option than an under-mounted model and is easier to install.
+They also tend to work well with any type of counter because the lip of the sink completely covers the edge of the countertop.
+The downside is that you can’t wipe anything on the counter directly into the sink, since the lip of the sink overlapping the counter prevents that.

 Under-Mounted

 Under-mounted sinks are more expensive, and it’s generally recommended to have them professionally installed.
-This is because under-mounted sinks need to be very well sealed so that water can’t leak into the gap between the counter and the sink.
+This is because they need to be well sealed so that water can’t leak into the gap between the counter and the sink.
+Another downside to an under-mounted sink, when used in the kitchen, is the higher potential for chipping the edge of the counter with heavy pots and pans.

 Are RV Sinks a Standard Size?

 RV sinks are not a standard size.
-Sink drain holes are usually standard at 2 ⅛”, but the sizes and shapes of RV sinks can vary widely depending on the RV type, the RV’s age and size, and a number of other factors.
+Sink drain holes are usually standard at 2 ⅛”, but the sizes and shapes of RV sinks can vary widely depending on the RV type, age, size, and a number of other factors.
+This is why it’s especially important to take proper measurements when you’re planning an RV sink replacement.

 If you’re replacing the fixtures of your RV sink as well, you can simply purchase them together and rest assured that the sink will have the proper placement for the fixtures.
+But if you’re replacing only the sink basin itself, you’ll need to choose one with the placement of fixtures in mind.

 Note that some RVs, ours included, are equipped with standard residential faucets.
 However, the plumbing in an RV can be slightly different from standard residential plumbing.
+For information and a video tutorial on how we upgraded the faucets in our motorhome, check out our post and video on RV faucet replacement.

 Can You Replace an RV Sink with a Residential Sink?

 In many cases, you can use a residential sink to replace your RV sink.
 This is most likely to work in the kitchen instead of the bathroom, particularly if you have a smaller RV.
+But again, it’s important to take careful measurements before attempting to do this.

+The size and position of the faucet holes are important, but you’ll also want to make sure the lip of the new sink works on the RV counter space.
 You’ll also need to make absolutely sure that the depth of the sink you purchase will fit into the space beneath your countertop.
+And again, you’ll need to consider the placement of fixtures and the plumbing beneath the RV sink.

 5 of the Most Popular RV Replacement Sinks